bamalburg/streaming-data-pipeline/spark-hello-world/src/main/scala/com/labs1904/hwe/homework/spark_theory.md

 #### What is a spark transformation?
 [Spark By Examples-Transformations](https://sparkbyexamples.com/apache-spark-rdd/spark-rdd-transformations/)
+* Answer:
-* Answer: operations performed on an RDD that return a new RDD.
-Examples: map, filter, join, union, etc.
+* operations performed on an RDD that return a new RDD.
+* Examples: map, filter, join, union, etc.
+* The RDD becomes part of a DAG, which is series of steps to be executed later.
+See above.

 #### What is a spark action?
 How do actions differ from transformations?
 * Answer:
 * Operations that return a value (just one value...?) after performing a computation on an RDD.
-Examples: reduce, count, first, etc.
+* Examples: reduce, count, first, etc.
 * Different than a transformation because actions force transformations to actually happen; transformations are lazy so they don't actually happen until a value (from calling an action) is needed.
+* An action actually triggers the execution of a DAG (see above).
+(Just one DAG, or could it trigger the execution of multiple at once?)

 #### What is a partition in spark?
 Why would you ever need to repartition?
 [Spark Partitioning](https://sparkbyexamples.com/spark/spark-repartition-vs-coalesce/)

 #### What was the most fascinating aspect of Spark to you while learning?
+* DAGs, since I know a bit about these but wasn't expecting them to come up within Spark.
+* If we didn't use Spark, what could we use instead?
+What if we didn't "use" anything - what would that look like?
+* Contra Spark
+  * What are the downsides of Spark?
+  * It almost seems like when people are explaining Spark, it's "so obvious" that it's much better because of X, Y, Z.
+  * If that's true, why didn't someone come up with X, Y, Z earlier on?
+    * Were there limitations at that time which made X, Y, Z impractical, and then something changed which made them practical?
+  * What are the drawbacks of X, Y, Z (even today)?
+Like which kinds of use cases would Spark not be good for?